 What Experts Say is the Best Lice Treatment

 Head lice: it makes you itch just thinking about it.
-And, with school back in full swing, you may be worried your child could bring home these unwanted friends.
+And, school is one place your child might find these unwanted friends.
 Stacey Killian, a director at UnityPoint Health, lists the best lice treatment strategies, including when it’s time to see the doctor.

 Signs of Lice

 Killian says lice are absolutely as common now as they have been in the past, especially during the school year when large groups of children are in close quarters.
 Most often, head lice affect children between the ages of 3 and 12.
 She lists the following as the most common signs of lice:

 - Scratching behind the ears and at the nape of the neck

 - Open sores and scabs on the head

 “Head lice spread through hair-to-hair contact or by shared objects, like hats or headgear,” Killian says.
 “Lice can’t hop or fly, and they can’t be transmitted through household pets.”